tomfried/django-tutorial-from-scratch/README.md

     os.path.join(BASE_DIR, 'views'),
 ],
 ```
-5. Reload server and verify the home page despite being in a new directory still loads as if nothing has happened.
+5. Reload server and verify the home page despite being in a new directory still loads as if nothing has changed.

 ### Change "Hello World" to "Home" and make Controllers directory where all the backend code will live
 1. Change `/app/views/hello_world` folder to `/app/views/home`.